-Details/documents Atta ached Parentage with details of pedigree, including the source from which variety/inbred/A,B and R lines of the hybrid has been developed YES NO Source of the material in case of introduction (IC/EC numbers provided by the NBPGR) YES NO Flow chart of details of development of variety/parental lines of hybrids YES NO Molecular/DNA profile of variety/hybrid/A,B,R lines of the hybrid vis-à-vis check variety/line (details of unique amplicons that distinguish markers) with photographs YES NO Detailed description of the hybrid/variety Detailed description of the parental lines of the hybrid YES NO Yield data and other data on diseases, insect-pests, quality,etc. from the coordinated trials YES NO Yield data from the national demonstration/large-scale demonstrations YES NO Specific recommendations, if any, for seed production (eg., staggered sowing, planting ratio of parental lines of hybrids in foundation and certified seeds production, probable areas of seed production etc.) YES NO Vivid presentations (field view, close-up of a single plant and seeds) with the help of photographs) YES NO Recommendations of the workshop, conference YES NO Acknowledgement of the submission of seed sample of variety/hybrid/A,B and R lines of the hybrid submitted to the NBPGR YES NO Package of practices YES NO Proforma signed by all co-authors and head of organization YES NO Any other pertinent information YES NO
+Details/documents Atta ached Parentage with details of pedigree, including the source from which variety/inbred/A,B YES NO and R lines of the hybrid has been developed Source of the material in case of introduction (IC/EC numbers provided by the NBPGR) YES NO Flow chart of details of development of variety/parental lines of hybrids YES NO Molecular/DNA profile of variety/hybrid/A,B,R lines of the hybrid vis-à-vis check YES NO variety/line (details of unique amplicons that distinguish markers) with photographs Detailed description of the hybrid/variety Detailed description of the parental lines of the hybrid YES NO Yield data and other data on diseases, insect-pests, quality,etc. from the coordinated YES NO trials Yield data from the national demonstration/large-scale demonstrations YES NO Specific recommendations, if any, for seed production (eg., staggered sowing, planting YES NO ratio of parental lines of hybrids in foundation and certified seeds production, probable areas of seed production etc.) Vivid presentations (field view, close-up of a single plant and seeds) with the help of YES NO photographs) Recommendations of the workshop, conference YES NO Acknowledgement of the submission of seed sample of variety/hybrid/A,B and R lines of YES NO the hybrid submitted to the NBPGR Package of practices YES NO Proforma signed by all co-authors and head of organization YES NO Any other pertinent information YES NO